Karlie Redd Sizzles In Red Hot Teddy

 And that’s not to mention another post from six days ago, where Karlie rocked an entirely different type of ensemble.
 She was spotted in a bright blue bodysuit, which had a baggy fit.

 She accessorized with an eye-catching Fendi belt, which was brown with a gold buckle.
 The buckle featured the iconic brand logo.
-Redd also wore a matching, Fendi headband.
+Redd also wore a matching Fendi headband.

-The bodysuit also had long sleeves and collars, the latter which she grabbed with her hands.
+The bodysuit had long sleeves and a collar, which she grabbed with her hands.

 Redd also wore a glittering, jewel-encrusted necklace with a pendant.